PosInformatique/PosInformatique.Azure.Communication.UI.Blazor/README.md

 The library is based on the minimal ASP .NET Core Blazor version which is the 8.0.0 and can be used for the application based on this version or higher.

+## Ported APIs

+The list of the ported API is available in the [Ported API](./docs/PortedApi.md) page.